1971 Michigan Wolverines football team: Purdue

 On November 13, Michigan defeated Purdue, 20–17.
 For the second consecutive week, Ed Shuttlesworth led Michigan in rushing, totaling 125 yards and a touchdown on 28 carries.
 Billy Taylor added 98 yards and Glenn Doughty 93 yards.
 Dana Coin added two field goals, including the winning field goal with 46 seconds left in the game.
-Purdue quarterback Gary Danielson, who attended high school in Dearborn, Michigan, kept the game close with touchdown passes of nine and 66 yards.
+Purdue quarterback Gary Danielson, who attended high school in Dearborn, Michigan and played for the Detroit Lions from 1976-84, kept the game close with touchdown passes of nine and 66 yards.